humphd/web422/Code Examples/week4/bridge-vue/README.md

 ## Search Bar

-It is an optional augmentation, granted we mind minimal use case for the application.
+If you'd like to try a bit more, here's another feature we could add: a search input to filter our bridges.
+Thanks to Seneca student Timofei Shchepkin (@fosteman) for adding this!
 ![Screencast of SearchBar in Action](screenshots/search-bar.gif)

-[Semantic-UI-Vue](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue) is a [Semantic-UI](https://semantic-ui.com/) integration, while Semantic is a flexbox friendly UI framework designed for theming.
-It will bring about pretty elements for input field, loader and error-modal for `bridge-vue` application.
+In addition to extending our app, we'll also gain some experience working with third-party libraries.
+Specifically, we'll use [Semantic-UI-Vue](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue).
+It will bring about pretty elements for the input field, loader and error-modal.

 ### Implementation
-It is as simple as:
+Our change will involve the following steps:
 - install dependencies
 - include the Semantic JS, CSS files
-- apply Semantic middleware to Vue engine
+- apply Semantic middleware to Vue
-- rework BridgeMenu component
+- rework the `BridgeMenu` component

 To install dependencies:
 ```
 npm install semantic-ui-vue semantic-ui-css --save
 ```

-Then, to make Vue understand Semantic's custom classes and elements, stylesheet and JS module files are imported into `main.js`:
+Then, to make Vue understand Semantic's custom classes and elements, we'll import the necessary stylesheet and JS module files in `main.js`:
 ```
 import SuiVue from 'semantic-ui-vue';
 Vue.use(SuiVue);